 - storytelling and narrative work to help communicate unheard voices;

-- using findings and insight as advocacy and evaluation to help policymakers, organisations and agencies better understand the realities and context they are trying to shape.
+- using evidence and insight to help policymakers, organisations and agencies better understand the realities and context they are trying to shape.

-We like to get to the nub of an issue, and see systems, inequality dynamics and their impacts and viewpoints in context, not in isolation.
-We make sure we hear from people on the ground in communities about what they’re doing to take action and what their viewpoints and experiences of inequality are, and we think everybody should have equal ability to tell their stories.
+We like to get to the nub of an issue, and see systems, inequality and its impacts in context, not in isolation.
+We make sure we hear from people about their experiences of inequality and find out about what they’re doing to take action.

 Our work this year: